What Color is Your Privlege?

 by F. I. Goldhaber

-My poem, Do I Pass?, appears in Volume 4 of Outcast, a lgbtq+ literary magazine based in South Asia.
+My poem, Do I Pass?, appeared in Volume 4 of Outcast, a lgbtq+ literary magazine based in South Asia.
 Outcast aims to bring about change by sharing stories, poetry, and art and providing a community for young people struggling with their sexuality.
+Do I Pass? also appears in What Color is Your Privilege?.

 by F. I. Goldhaber